jarvisar/interpreter/README.md

 * visit_FuncCall: This method generates assembly code for a FuncCall node, which represents a function call in the AST.
 The method recursively visits the argument to the function call, then generates assembly code to call the appropriate function (such as sin or cos) and stores the result in the %xmm0 register.

 The CodeGenerator class also defines a generate_code method, which takes an expression and returns a list of assembly instructions that can be executed by a processor.
 This method creates an AST from the expression using the parser, then visits the nodes of the AST using the appropriate methods in the CodeGenerator class to generate the corresponding assembly code.

+The CodeGenerator outputs a list of x86-64 assembly instructions corresponding to the user's input expression.

 ### Features
 Overall, this application provides a basic implementation of an arithmetic interpreter, which is capable of evaluating and generating x86-64 assembly code for simple mathematical expressions.
 It demonstrates the use of a lexer and parser to break down the input expression into tokens and construct a tree of nodes that represents the expression, the use of an interpreter to traverse the tree and compute the final value of the expression, and the use of a code generator to traverse the tree and generate assembly code for the given expression.